heritai/ml_docker_flask/README.md

 ### 3. Perform Classification (`/classification/process`)

 Send a POST request to perform a classification task.
-Include `n_samples` and `n_features` in the request body; ensure the content type is `application/x-www-form-urlencoded`.
+Include `n_samples` and `n_features` in the request body, ensuring the content type is `application/x-www-form-urlencoded`.

 *   **Using `curl`:**